nushackers/nushackers-site/content/post/2017-11-12-digest-pivot-tables-in-sql-converting-rows-to-columns.md

 - problem_id: foreign key to problems
 - score: integer

-(There are some sample SQL data that can be found [here](https://github.com/donjar/sql-wizardry).
+(There is some sample SQL data that can be found [here](https://github.com/donjar/sql-wizardry).
 The file `dump.sql` is of your interest; check out the `contest_scores` table.
 The file `contest_pivot_table.sql` is the solution to the problem below.
 This repo was